youness-1/MineHunt/README.md

 - Hard: you start with 3 lifepoints, each coin gives you 3 scores, there are more mines than the "Normal" mode

 You can unlock more skins with the score points in the skin selector section.

+A demo can be tested with the precompiled APK file.